ZerBea/hcxdumptool/README.md

 ==============

 Small tool to capture packets from wlan devices.
+After capturing, upload the "uncleaned" cap here (https://wpa-sec.stanev.org/?submit) to see if your ap or the client is vulnerable by using common wordlists.
+Convert the cap to hccapx and/or to WPA-PMKID-PBKDF2 hashline (16800) with hcxpcaptool (hcxtools) and check if wlan-key or plainmasterkey was transmitted unencrypted.

 Brief description
 --------------

 Stand-alone binary - designed to run on Raspberry Pi's.
+It should work on LINUX systems (notebooks, desktops), too.

 Detailed description